dhthwy/r/README.md

+https://www.healthline.com/health/apathy - The only gift you gave me.
+Got it all up in me now.
+All those memories of your apathy.

 I get it.
 I do.
 But your apathy for me has murdered all that was good in me.

 Lots of positive when I made my stands... until your apathy showed over and over and over again.